Ballet Arizona Book Club

 Ballet Arizona’s Book Club is Back!

 Free and open to the public, we invite you to join us as we build community around and appreciation for the incredible art form of dance.
-We are meeting three times this season to discuss the selections below.
-Book Club meetings will be hybrid: attendees can meet in-person at Ballet Arizona or via Microsoft Teams with access information being sent out closer to the meeting date.
-These gatherings will be facilitated by Claire Schmaltz, Community Engagement Manager.
+Over three engaging sessions, we’ll delve into the selections listed below.
+Our Book Club meetings will offer a hybrid experience, allowing attendees to participate either in person or virtually via Team Meeting.
+Access details will be shared closer to the meeting dates.
+Facilitating these discussions will be Claire Schmaltz, Community Engagement Director.

 Ballet Arizona Book Club Meeting Schedule